sqreen/AioContext/README.rst

 Project Information
 -------------------

-AioContext is released under the LGPL license, its documentation lives at `Read the Docs`_ and the code on `GitHub`_.
+AioContext is released under the MIT license, its documentation lives at `Read the Docs`_ and the code on `GitHub`_.

 .. _Read the Docs: http://aiocontext.readthedocs.io/